Bathroom Etiquette: a Guide to Hygiene and Proper Behavior

 - Place commercial reading material in a safe, dry spot.

-- Throw away anything that may need it.
+- Throw away anything that may need to be trashed.

-We don't put much thought into using a public restroom; we use them all day in places around the world.
+We don't put much thought into using a public restroom.
+We use them all day in places around the world, and it becomes more thoughtless habit than anything.

-However, we do have an obligation to keep public restrooms safe for everyone.
-Let's make sure to do so!
+However, we do have an obligation to keep public restrooms safe and clean for everyone.
+Let's make sure to do so.

 - Myth: Toilet Seats Are the Dirtiest Thing in the Bathroom, by ABC Internet Ventures [ABC News Health]